finite-element/finite-element-course/doc/source/P1_poisson.rst

 did in the implementation exercise.

-In the last decade a new kind of finite element software relying on automatic code generation techniques have emerged.
+In the last decade a new kind of finite element software relying on automatic code generation techniques has emerged.
 This type of software is aimed at engineers, academics and scientists who need to go beyond what fixed functionality software described above can provide.
 Two examples are the FEniCS Project and Firedrake that are written and maintained by groups of academics